Apologetics and Worldview Talks:

 UNDERSTANDING AND REACHING GENERATION Z

-What do Millennials believe?
-What unique beliefs do they hold?
-In this session, Sean provides a glimpse into the beliefs of Millennials in contrast to other generations, and provides a roadmap for how to best reach equip, challenge, and reach this generation.
+What do members of Generation Z believe?
+What unique beliefs do they hold and how do they see the. world?
+In this session, Sean provides a glimpse into the beliefs of Gen Z in contrast to previous generations, and provides a roadmap for how to best challenge, equip, and reach this unique generation.

 WHAT SKEPTICS WISH CHRISTIANS KNEW